dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 This guidance explains how we collect and keep evidence of informed consent at dxw.
 It builds on the general guidance on [getting informed consent](https://www.gov.uk/service-manual/user-research/getting-users-consent-for-research) in the GOV.UK Service Manual.

-Note that this guidance applies to anyone doing research activities, like interviews, visits, surveys and tests.
+Note that this guidance applies to dxw staff, dxw friends and  doing research activities, like interviews, visits, surveys and tests.

 ## Deciding which people are participants and need to give their consent